amgarton47/CS62data-structures/Profiling/project/README.md

    * run the program to exercise each of the implementations
    * process the raw profiling data into a report

-Execution profiling of Java software is both difficult and noisy, due to the fact that Java is an interpreted language with run-time garbage collection.
+Execution profiling of Java software is both difficult and noisy due to the fact that Java is an interpreted language with run-time garbage collection.
 To give you cleaner data, the test program and list implementations have been written in C, which is similar enough to java that you should not have much trouble reading it.